Index of Named Professorships S

 GIVEN BY DUKE UNIVERSITY

-This endowment, established to honor David and Sarah Stedman, supports the director of Duke’s Sarah W. Stedman Nutrition and Metabolism Center.
+This endowment, established to honor W. David Stedman and Sarah Stedman, supports the director of Duke’s Sarah W. Stedman Nutrition and Metabolism Center.
 David Stedman is a 1942 graduate of Trinity College.
 The Stedmans provided funds for construction of the Stedman Nutrition Center and a research laboratory for nutritional studies.
 They also provided programmatic support at the Stedman Center’s interdisciplinary basic and clinical research program.

 W. David and Sarah W. Stedman Distinguished Professor